winkj/air-quality-demo-mbed/README.md

 This tutorial assumes that the user is familiar with MBED OS, MBED Studio, and Thingsboard.
 For questions on how to use these tools, please check their respective documentation.

+If you have used the [earlier demo made for Cypress' WICED SDK](https://github.com/winkj/air-quality-demo), you can skip right to [Device setup](#device-setup).

 ![Dashboard preview](doc/dashboard.jpg)

 The drivers for this demo are implemented using Sensirion's standard embedded drivers: